Dubai Desert Tour

 Dune Buggy Adventures

 Teens 16+ with a driver's license can drive their own dune buggy.
 The 4-seater dune buggy is perfect for families - one parent drives while the whole family experiences it together.
 Teens find this way cooler than being a passenger.
+Couples or smaller groups might prefer the 2-seater dune buggy instead.

 For more teen-specific activities, check our guide on desert safari experiences for teenagers.